OpenEvalProject/evals/manuscripts/elife-92537/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/92537/elife-92537-fig9-v1.jpg)

-**Figure 9.:** 6NH2+ may occur readily through water wires that connect the adenosine-N6 position to the protein-solvent interface.Shown is a snapshot of the product state from third-order density functional tight binding (DFTB3)/MM simulations illustrating that the deprotonation of adenosine-N6 following the methyl transfer may proceed along multiple water-mediated pathways that lead to the protein/solvent interface.
+**Figure 9.:** Shown is a snapshot of the product state from third-order density functional tight binding (DFTB3)/MM simulations illustrating that the deprotonation of adenosine-N6 following the methyl transfer may proceed along multiple water-mediated pathways that lead to the protein/solvent interface.
 Methyltransferase-like protein 3 (METTL3) backbone is shown in grey ribbon representation with side chains shown as sticks and labelled, water molecules are shown as spheres.
 S-Adenosylhomocysteine (SAH) and m6(NH2+)-adenosine are shown as sticks and labelled, together with the transferred methyl group.
 Hydrogen bonds are indicated with dotted lines.
 The movement of protons through water channels is indicated with arrows.

 Finally, we note that the recently solved crystal structures of METTL4, which belongs to a subclade of MT-A70 family members of MTases, showed an active site very similar to that of METTL3 (Luo et al., 2022).
 A nearby ion pair (D233-K364) is engaged in a hydrogen-bonding network involving both the substrate and SAM.
 Therefore, we expect that the catalytic mechanism discussed here applies also to METTL4 and potentially other MT-A70 family members of MTases.

-## Complete atomistic model of METTL3 binding site plasticity and methyl transfer mechanism
+### Complete atomistic model of METTL3 binding site plasticity and methyl transfer mechanism

 The complementarity of the methodologies and the congruence of the experimental data and simulation results allow us to construct a model of the METTL3 catalytic reaction (Figure 10).
 This model shows that in the apo state (Figure 10, State 0), the side chain of K513 is involved in intramolecular interactions that stabilise the protein.
 SAM binding displaces the K513 side chain and brings it in the right conformation where it can form a hydrogen bond to the N7 of the adenosine substrate (Figure 10, State 1).
 Space for adenosine to bind is further conditioned by the conformational change of the H512 side chain which blocks the catalytic site in the apo state, but is drawn out of the adenosine binding site to interact with H538 in the SAM-bound state.
 The proper recognition of adenosine is conditioned by the interaction with the aromatic side chain of Y406 to which the adenosine substrate can bind and stabilise the ASL1 through interaction in the BA4 conformation (Figure 10, State 2).
 The Y406 side chain acts as gatekeeper and swaps out to allow the adenosine ring to flip and slip into the catalytic site where it is stabilised through hydrogen bonds to E481 and K513 in the BA2 conformation (Figure 10, State 3).
 The bond between K513 and adenosine is especially stable in the MD simulations started from the binding mode of BA2.
 Hydrogen bonds with the D395 side chain and P396 backbone enhance the nucleophilicity of the adenosine-N6 and trigger the SN2 reaction with the electrophilic methyl group (Figure 10, State 4).
 The deprotonation of adenosine-m6NH2+ following the methyl transfer may proceed along multiple water-mediated pathways that lead to the protein-solvent interface (Figure 10, State 5).
 The deprotonated m6A then most likely loses the hydrogen bond to the side chain of D395 as seen in the BA2 structure (Figure 10, State 6).
 The m6A product can then slip out and flip back into the BA4 conformation (Figure 10, State 7) before the flexibility of the ASL1 then facilitates its release, and SAH may also be released to yield again the apo state of METTL3 ready for the next catalytic cycle.